dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/glue-setup.md

 **Usage notes:** The `merge` with Delta incremental strategy requires:
 - To add `file_format: delta` in your table configuration
 - To add a datalake_formats in your profile : `datalake_formats: delta`
-  - Alternatively, to add a connections in your profile : `connections: name_of_your_delta_connector`
+  - Alternatively, to add a connection in your profile: `connections: name_of_your_delta_connector`
 - To add the following config in your Interactive Session Config (in your profile):  `conf: "spark.sql.extensions=io.delta.sql.DeltaSparkSessionExtension --conf spark.sql.catalog.spark_catalog=org.apache.spark.sql.delta.catalog.DeltaCatalog`

 **Athena:** Athena is not compatible by default with delta tables, but you can configure the adapter to create Athena tables on top of your delta table.
 To do so, you need to configure the two following options in your profile:
 - For Delta Lake 2.1.0 supported natively in Glue 4.0: `extra_py_files: "/opt/aws_glue_connectors/selected/datalake/delta-core_2.12-2.1.0.jar"`
 - For Delta Lake 1.0.0 supported natively in Glue 3.0: `extra_py_files: "/opt/aws_glue_connectors/selected/datalake/delta-core_2.12-1.0.0.jar"`
 - `delta_athena_prefix: "the_prefix_of_your_choice"`
-- If your table is partitioned, then the add of new partition is not automatic, you need to perform an `MSCK REPAIR TABLE your_delta_table` after each new partition adding
+- If your table is partitioned, then the addition of new partition is not automatic, you need to perform an `MSCK REPAIR TABLE your_delta_table` after each new partition adding

 #### Profile config example
 ```yaml